AdobeDocs/workfront.en/help/quicksilver/timesheets/create-and-manage-timesheets/create-timesheet-profiles.md

 product-area: timesheets;system-administration
 navigation-topic: create-and-manage-timesheets
 title: Create, edit, and assign timesheet profiles
 description: You can create, edit, and assign timesheet profiles that generate recurring timesheets for your users without any further intervention from you.
-This saves you time and ensures that the following are consistent between users - EDIT ME.
+This saves you time and ensures consistency between users.
 author: Alina
 feature: Timesheets
 exl-id: 8f4826bd-82b4-4157-a7d4-a7c94b8fc879